-- Gingivitis: Gingivitis is the earlier stage of gum disease highlighted by changes in the texture and color of your gums.
-If you have gingivitis, your gums become red, swollen, and puffy.
+Gingivitis is the first stage of gum disease.
+Gingivitis is highlighted by changes in texture and color of your gums.
+It causes your gums to become red, swollen, and puffy.
 Occasionally, you will notice pus pockets in between your teeth.
 Your gums will feel tender and your teeth start to become sensitive.
-Typically, you will experience frequent gum bleeding episodes, especially when cleaning your teeth.
+Typically, you will experience frequent gum bleeding episodes, especially when brushing or flossing your teeth.

 Now let's get to periodontitis.
-Unfortunately, periodontitis is a much more serious condition.
-Unlike gingivitis, damage sustained from periodontitis is not reversible.
-Once you lose your supporting jawbone, it is nearly impossible to replace it.
-Losing your supporting jawbone makes your teeth loose and mobile.
-If left untreated, periodontitis damages your jawbone until your teeth become so loose that they will fall out of your mouth.
+Unfortunately, periodontitis is a much more serious oral condition.
+The damage sustained from periodontitis is typically not reversible.
+Once you lose your supporting jawbone, it's impossible to replace it.
+Losing the supporting jawbone causes your teeth to become loose and mobile.
+Eventually, the teeth become so loose that they will fall out of your mouth.
 Periodontitis destroys the jawbone and causes tooth loss by the dozens.
 In fact, periodontitis is the number cause of tooth loss among the adult population.